 To care for an injury that requires stitches, wash the area that has been stitched after 1 to 3 days.
 Washing off dirt and the crust that may form around the stitches helps reduce scarring.

 If the wound drains clear or yellow fluid, you may need to cover it with gauze or a bandage.
 You also may need to use a small amount of antibiotic cream.
+Your doctor will tell you whether he or she wants you to use an antibiotic ointment.

 Always keep an eye on your cut, scrape or stitches.
 Talk to your doctor if you have concerns about injuries that can’t be treated with a first aid kit.